When choosing between term and whole life, consider these 3 factors:

 - You want a more streamlined and straightforward process.

-Final Expense Insurance.
-Individuals aged 50-80 who want to protect their loved ones from financial burdens after their passing, might consider a whole life final expense policy.
+People aged 50-80 who want to protect their loved ones from financial burdens after their passing, might consider a whole life final expense policy.
 These policies generally have streamlined underwriting and offer coverage amounts from $1500 to $40,000 and can be effective almost immediately.
 Once issued, the premiums will not increase and the face amount will not decrease.
 The policies cannot be cancelled except for non-payment of premium.

 For customers with significant medical issues, who might not qualify for standard whole life policies, Guaranteed issue whole life insurance may be right for you if: